 All consultations, procedures and / or special investigations done on the pre-operative day and for which a hospital facility is not necessary will, at the Scheme’s discretion, be reimbursed from the member’s savings account (if available) or be for the member’s personal account.

-Prescribed minimum benefits (PMBs) as prescribed in the Medical Schemes Act will be reimbursed as prescribed in the Act and as detailed below.
+Prescribed Minimum Benefits (PMBs) as prescribed in the Medical Schemes Act will be reimbursed as prescribed in the Act.

 Means a child (natural child, stepchild, legally adopted child or a child placed in the legal custody of the member of his / her spouse or partner) who is under the age of twenty one (21) years and who is registered as a child dependant on the Scheme.